Ameesha Patel: Career fluctuations and Gadar 2 (2007–present)

-Delayed and shelved projects (2009–2011)

 After the release of Thoda Pyaar Thoda Magic, Patel signed on to two comedies; Run Bhola Run and Chatur Singh Two Star.
 However, both films were continuously delayed despite being completed in 2009.
 She next attempted a comeback by signing on to Rajkumar Santoshi's Power.
-Patel featured in an ensemble cast which also included Amitabh Bachchan, Sanjay Dutt, Anil Kapoor, Ajay Devgn and Kangana Ranaut, but the film was shelved after eight days of principal photography.
+Patel was set to alongside an ensemble cast which also included Amitabh Bachchan, Sanjay Dutt, Anil Kapoor, Ajay Devgn and Kangana Ranaut, but the film was shelved after eight days of principal photography.
 Despite repeated attempts to land a starring role, Patel dropped out of several projects due to various reasons.

 Following a two-and-a-half-year sabbatical, she made a comeback to the Telugu film industry in a brief role with Parama Veera Chakra (2011) alongside Nandamuri Balakrishna; the film flopped.

-In the same year, the long delayed Chatur Singh Two Star saw the light of day after three years.
+In the same year, the long-delayed Chatur Singh Two Star saw the light of day after three years and emerged as a critical and commercial disaster.
 Run Bhola Run remains unreleased following the shutting down of the production company Shree Ashtavinayak Cine Vision, despite the trailer and posters being unveiled in late 2010.

-Production and new prospects (2011–present)

 On 23 April 2011, Patel hosted an event launching her production company, Ameesha Patel Productions, in collaboration with her friend and business partner Kuunal Goomer.
 Their debut home production, Desi Magic, was launched at an event on 2 April 2013.

 In 2013, Patel returned to Hindi cinema with a special appearance in Abbas–Mustan's Race 2, replacing Sameera Reddy as Anil Kapoor's ditzy assistant.
 Though the film was critically panned, it emerged a box office success.
 She followed it with a starring role alongside Neil Nitin Mukesh in Shortcut Romeo, a Hindi remake of the 2006 Tamil hit Thiruttu Payale.
 The film opened to mixed reviews and performed poorly at the box office.

 The teaser trailer for Desi Magic was launched on 18 December 2014.

 In 2018, she played a movie star in the ensemble action comedy Bhaiaji Superhit alongside Sunny Deol and Preity Zinta, a production in the making since 2012.
 The film was poorly received by critics.

-On January 19, 2019, it was announced her debut home production Desi Magic has been complete after six years in the making.
+On 19 January 2019, it was announced her debut home production Desi Magic has been complete after six years in the making.
 However, it remains unreleased due to a legal battle.

 In the same year, she entered the reality show Bigg Boss 13 with a twist.
 She was seen as the maalkin of the house for the first week to give different interesting tasks to the housemates.

-As of September 2021, Patel is set to reprise her role as Sakeena in Gadar 2: The Katha Continues, 20 years since its predecessor released.
+In 2023, Patel returned to acting after five years by reprising her role as Sakeena in Gadar 2, 22 years since its predecessor released.
+Despite a mixed critical response, the film was declared an all time blockbuster.
+"Ameesha Patel doesn’t have much to do and is competent in her emotional scenes," noted Devesh Sharma of Filmfare.
+She followed it up with a special appearance in Mystery of the Tattoo.

+In 2024, Patel appeared in the romantic thriller Tauba Tera Jalwa, a delayed production since 2020.